 Serving those who serve our country.

-The Military Crisis Line is staffed by caring, qualified responders from VA—many of whom have served in the military themselves.
-They understand what Service members have been through and the challenges members of the military and their loved ones face.
+The Military Crisis Line is staffed by caring, qualified responders from VA — some of whom have served in the military themselves.
+They understand what Servicemembers have been through and the challenges members of the military and their loved ones face.

 Get the Help You’ve Earned